witblacktype/freeCodeCamp_projects/ubuntu/ubuntu_setup.md

 Once I figured out that the shortcut ```ctrl``` + ```tab``` did in fact cycle through programs, albeit differently from OS X, I rearranged my dock to prioritize my dev tools for a faster workflow.

 ##### From the Top
-- Search - an immovable object
+- Search - a seemingly immovable object
 - Firefox
 - Atom
 - Terminal